ava-labs/avalanche-docs/docs/quickstart/multisig-utxos-with-avalanchejs.md

 The outputs are the result of a transaction that can be spent by the owner of that output.
 For example, an account has 3 outputs that it can spend, and hence are currently unspent.
 That is why we call them Unspent Transaction Outputs (UTXOs).
 So it is better to use the term unspent outputs rather than just outputs.
 Similarly, we add the amount in the UTXOs owned by an address to calculate its balance.
 Signing a transaction basically adds the signature of the UTXO owners included in the inputs.

-If an account A wants to send 10 AVAX to account B, then it has to include all those unspent outputs in a transaction, that are owned by A and whose sum of amounts in those outputs is more than or equal to 10.
+If an account A wants to send 1.3 AVAX to account B, then it has to include all those unspent outputs in a transaction, that are owned by A and whose sum of amounts in those outputs is more than or equal to 1.3.
 These UTXOs will be included as inputs in a transaction.
-Account A also has to create outputs with amount 10 and the owner being the receiver (here B).
+Account A also has to create outputs with amount 1.3 and the owner being the receiver (here B).
 There could be multiple outputs in the outputs array.
 This means, that using these UTXOs, we can create multiple outputs with different amounts to different addresses.

 Once the transaction is committed, the UTXOs in the inputs will be consumed and outputs will become new UTXOs for the receiver.
 If the inputs have more amount unlocked than being consumed by the outputs, then the excess amount will be burned as fees.
 Therefore, we should also create a change output which will be assigned to us, if there is an excess amount in the input.
+In the diagram given below, a total of 1.72 AVAX is getting unlocked in inputs, therefore we have also created a change output for the excess amount (0.41 AVAX) to the sender's address.
+The remaining amount after being consumed by the outputs like receiver's and change output, is burned as fees (0.01 AVAX).

 ![](/img/multisig-utxos-1.png)